Countermarch looms

 You can also find a Ravelry group dedicated to Lilla looms that offers tips, tricks, and a supportive community of Lilla owners.

-Lilla looms are constructed of Swedish pine with front and back beams made of beech, a harder wood that better withstands the wear of Texsolv beam cord.
+Lilla looms are constructed of Swedish pine with front and back beams made of beech, a harder wood that better withstands the wear of Texsolv beam cord (treadles and beater cradles are also beech).
 The back folds up, even when warped, to make extra space when you need it.
 I have a Lilla in my guest room that I fold up and push against the wall to make room for the pull-out sofa bed.

 The making of a Lilla